The Bureau's new website is scheduled to go live on Wednesday 22 October 2025. Explore the new website today at beta.bom.gov.au.

 system.

-speeds 20/33 knots.
-Moderate to rough seas.
-Moderate to heavy swell.
+Winds speeds 20/33 knots.
+Rough seas to very rough seas.
+Moderate to heavy

 Remainder: